Deals & Incentives

 Queensland offers reduced stamp duty (transfer duty) rates for battery electric vehicles, providing a discount of $2 per $100 of the dutiable value compared to standard rates.

-The $6,000 rebate for battery EVs and $3,000 for PHEVs ended on 30 June 2024.
+The $6,000 rebate for battery EVs and $3,000 for PHEVs ended on 2 September 2024 after all allocated funds were exhausted.

 South Australia (SA)